 Before Pumping

-- If you’re in pain, don’t be afraid to take a pain reliever like Tylenol or Motrin (both of which are compatible with breastfeeding) to help with it.
+- If you’re in pain, consider taking a pain reliever like Tylenol or Motrin (both of which are compatible with breastfeeding) to help with it.

 - Use a warm compress, like a washcloth, to help relieve nipple pain.